-- The Lecture Midterm Exams cover the previous section of lectures, as indicated by the color code in the schedule. - The Lecture Final Exam is cumulative (covers the whole course). - The Lab exams are practical (with stations). - If lab attendance becomes a problem, the lab instructor will begin to administer impromptu quizzes that will later be calculated into the exam grades, valuing at 10% of total semester grade. - Extra credit assignments are not an option!
+- The Lecture Midterm Exams cover the previous section of lectures, as indicated by the color code in the schedule. - The Lecture Final Exam is cumulative (covers the whole course). - The Lecture weekly quizzes are short (~10 min), delivered asynchronously online. - The weakest score out of the total Weekly Quizzes and the Midterms will be dropped. - The weakest 2 of the individual quiz scores will be dropped. - The Lab exams are practical (with stations). - If lab attendance becomes a problem, the lab instructor will begin to administer impromptu quizzes that will later be calculated into the exam grades, valuing at 10% of total semester grade. - Extra credit assignments are not an option!